 The simplest and most common causes of this include a dirty air filter, improper thermostat setting, or a poorly sized unit.
 If the furnace isn’t heating at all, it could be a power/fuel supply issue, broken blower motor, malfunctioning heat exchanger, or problem with the pilot light or ignitor.

-There are lots of issues that can cause your furnace to make funny sounds, and you may even be able to diagnose the problem based on the noise.
-For instance, a furnace that rattles, squeaks, or rumbles probably has a mechanical problem, such as a faulty belt or loose panel.
+There are lots of issues that can cause your furnace to make funny sounds.
+You may even be able to diagnose the problem based on the noise.
+For instance, a furnace that rattles, squeaks, or rumbles probably has a mechanical problem, such as a faulty belt or an issue with the blower.
 Grinding noises often indicate a problem with the motor.

-- Annual inspection, thermostat repair, flame sensor or ignitor repair: $80 to $300
+- Annual inspection, thermostat repair, flame sensor or igniter repair: $80 to $300

 - Limit switch replacement, burner repair, or gas valve replacement: $115 to $470